roman-milk/roman-milk.github.io/dan.md

+Dan
+===
 #1

+===

- ****** Dan ****** byJust_Plain_Bob© I was sitting at the kitchen table sipping my third cup of coffee and looking out the window at the backyard.
+I was sitting at the kitchen table sipping my third cup of coffee and looking out the window at the backyard.
 The grass was ankle high, weeds were taking over the flowerbeds and the roses were in bad need of pruning.
 That was all stuff that Dan was supposed to take care of.

  The front door squeaked when you opened it, the showerhead in the upstairs bedroom leaked, my car needed the brakes relined and it was due for an oil change; more stuff that Dan usually took care of.
 There were a hundred other things that Dan usually took care of, like holding me in his arms until I fell asleep and snuggling up close to me in the mornings.